 Registered Nurses (RNs) require a nursing associate or bachelor’s degree.
 Their higher level of training is reflected in higher salaries.
 RN duties include:

 Absolutely!
 Just ask Tiana, one of our graduates:

-FVI’s RN associate prepares students to join a rapidly growing workforce, practice the skills nurses use every day, and develop the knowledge needed to pass the NCLEX exam.
+FVI’s Associate of Science in Nursing (ASN) program prepares students to join a rapidly growing workforce, practice the skills nurses use every day, and develop the knowledge needed to pass the NCLEX exam.